The exponential map at a cuspidal singularity: The rescaled geodesic vector field

 In order to rewrite this using the $\theta$ coordinate, we differentiate \eqref{eqn:rescaling} with respect to the various variables and obtain

 and Therefore, in the new coordinates the differential equations \eqref{eq: diffeq E} are

-This new system corresponds to a vector field $\bW$ that we call \textit{the geodesic vector field}, which is well defined and smooth outside $\{r=0\}$. \\ Since $E = \frac12\xi^2 + r^2G$ with $G$ smooth as a function of $r,\vp,\xi,\theta$ by \eqref{eq: E}, the rescaled geodesic vector field $\bV=r\bW$ is smooth up to $r=0$, and its integral curves are the solutions of the system
+This new system corresponds to a vector field $\bW$ that we call \textit{the geodesic vector field}, which is well defined and smooth outside $\{r=0\}$. \\ Since $E = \frac12\xi^2 + r^2G$ with $G$ smooth as a function of $r,\vp,\xi,\theta$ by \eqref{eq: E}, we obtain from \eqref{eq: diffeq E1} the following fundamental fact. \begin{lemma} The rescaled geodesic vector field $\bV=r\bW$ is smooth up to $r=0$, that is, it is a smooth vector field on the space $\threeT^*M$.
+In coordinates $r,\vp,\xi,\theta$ its integral curves are the solutions of the system